TimZoet/ParserTongue/readme.md

 `display_help` method, which also prints out the requested information.

 If the user passed invalid arguments (unknown flags, missing values after `=`, or anything else that could not be parsed) the error is recorded.
-All errors can be retrieved using the `errors` method.
+All errors can be retrieved using the `get_errors` method.
 You could then inspect them, log them, display them to the user, etc.

 ```cpp
 int main(int argc, char** argv)